 Mistake 6: Paying interest on credit cards

 If you are paying, for example, 20 percent interest on credit card balances while your savings are earning just 0.2 percent, you’ve got things upside down.

 Better idea: Rates on credit card balances are insane.
 Why pay up to hundreds of dollars monthly to borrow when your savings are earning far less?
 If your job’s safe and you have some money in savings to spare, use it to pay off high-interest debt.
 Next, rebuild your savings and pay off the entire card balance every month.
 Never borrow money at those rates again.
 Before signing up for a credit card, comparison shop.
 Check competing savings account rates, too.

 You’re throwing away free money if you aren’t claiming every dollar your employer will contribute to your retirement plan or 401(k).

 Better idea: Never, ever turn down free money, not to mention that nice tax deduction you get by contributing to a traditional 401(k) plan.
-You’re allowed to pay as much as $17,500 a year into a tax-deferred retirement plan like a 401(k).
+You’re allowed to pay as much as $18,000 a year into a tax-deferred retirement plan such as a 401(k).
 Over 50?
-You can make an additional $5,500 in catch-up contributions.
+You can make an additional $6,000 in catch-up contributions.
+(Here’s the IRS publication with details.)
 Think you can’t afford to put enough in to get the company’s matching funds?
 Think again.
 You can’t afford not to.
-Here are inspiration and ideas to help you find the money.

 Mistake 8: Borrowing to buy stuff that loses value

-A new car may be your biggest depreciating purchase but there are plenty more.
-When you take a loan or use a credit card to buy toys – big-screen TVs, audio equipment, video and still cameras or high-end sports equipment like new skis and boots — you are undermining your financial health.
+A new car may be your biggest depreciating purchase, but there are plenty more.
+When you take out a loan or use a credit card to buy toys — big-screen TVs, audio equipment, video and still cameras, or high-end sports equipment like new skis and boots — you are undermining your financial health.